Gonna Know We Were Here

 "Gonna Know We Were Here" is a song written by Brett Beavers and Brett James and recorded by American country music singer Jason Aldean.
-It was released in August 2015 as the fourth single from Aldean's 2014 album Old Boots, New Dirt.
+It was released in August 2015 as the fourth and final single from Aldean's 2014 album Old Boots, New Dirt.

 Critical reception

 An uncredited Taste of Country review stated that "Jason Aldean is in the business of turning out radio hits, and “Gonna Know We Were Here” doesn’t disobey.
 The uptempo country-rocker stays true to the singer’s well-tested formula.
 It’s a song his fans will want to turn up loud, quickly."

 Music video

 The music video was directed by Shaun Silva and premiered in October 2015.

 Chart performance

 "Gonna Know We Were Here" peaked at number 2 on the Billboard Country Airplay chart and number 5 on the Billboard Hot Country Songs chart, making it Aldean's tenth single to miss the number one spot on either chart.
 It has sold 204,000 copies in the US as of January 2016.